littlecodersh/EasierLife/LogUpdater/README.md

         Windows 8.1 - 64
         Python 2.7.10
     Attention:
+        Put the xml format attachment list in root path as atta.xml Fill in sheets in infolist path
         Use producexml.py, makeuploadfile.py, uploadlog.py in this order
         Follow the instruction to modify input and output files